Golden Circle

 Gullfoss

-A ride along the Golden Circle in the south reveals the breathtaking Gullfoss (Golden Waterfalls) where traversing a narrow path provides close-up views of the massive, two-tiered waterfall below.
-In winter the view is spectacular when the waterfall freezes over into undulating waves of glistening ice.
+A ride along the Golden Circle in the south will show you the breathtaking Gullfoss (Golden Waterfalls), where walking a narrow path provides close-up views of the massive, two-tiered waterfall below.
+In winter, the view is spectacular when the waterfall freezes over into undulating waves of glistening ice.
 On sunny days visitors are treated to thousands of rainbows, a natural reaction with the clouds of spray from the tumbling falls.

-Gullfoss is one of the most popular tourist attraction in Iceland and part of the Golden Circle, and the waterfall is by many considered one of the most beautiful waterfall in Iceland.
-It is situated in the upper part of the Hvita river.
+Gullfoss is one of the most popular tourist attractions in Iceland, and the waterfall is considered by many Icelanders as one of the country’s most beautiful waterfalls.
+It is situated in the upper part of the Hvítá river.
 The water cascades down in two stages, one 11 m (36 ft) high, and the other 21 m (69 ft), into the 2,5 km (1.6 mi) long crevasse below.
 This crevasse was created at the end of the Ice Age by catastrophic flood waves and is lengthened by 25 cm (9.8 in) a year by the constant erosion from the water.

 Two tiered Gullfoss